 Employees who don’t know what they’re doing or feel overworked because there aren’t enough staff members, might take out their anger and frustration on their patients.
 Lack of experience could also result in neglect or abuse due to their limited experience in interacting with elderly patients.
 If they don’t receive training, and there are no supervisors around to monitor their interactions with residents, they can easily get away with inappropriate or aggressive behavior.

 Unfortunately, many nursing home residents have some type of disability, whether it’s physical or mental.
 They either have a mental illness or require assistance to care for themselves.
 The following factors make a resident particularly vulnerable to elder abuse:

 Neglect and abuse often go unreported in nursing homes.
 Many victims don’t say anything because they can’t or fear potential repercussions from their abuser.
 Other times, there isn’t sufficient evidence that proves negligence occurred.
 Nursing facilities’ insurance companies will prioritize their bottom line.
 When you file a claim for compensation, they will do whatever it takes to provide the lowest possible settlement offer or issue a denial letter.

 An experienced Charlotte nursing home negligence lawyer from DeMayo Law Offices will handle the process for you from start to finish.
 We will complete the following steps on your behalf:

 The statute of limitations to file a nursing home negligence lawsuit in North Carolina is three years.
 To qualify for winning a financial award on behalf of your loved one, you need to sue the liable party within three years from the date the abuse occurred.

-If your loved one was the victim of abuse or neglect, call (877) 529-1222 to schedule a free consultation with one of our Charlotte nursing home negligence lawyers.
+If your loved one was the victim of abuse or neglect, call (704) 333-1000 to schedule a free consultation with our Charlotte nursing home negligence law firm.